open-make/Goodies2printorcut/README.md

 ## License

 Hardware products are shared using the CERN Open Hardware Licence Version 2 - Permissive, CERN-OHL-P. This means you are free to use, study, modify, share and distribute hardware designs.

+Restriction: Due to time constrains and absence of knowledge, we obtained the Berlin skyline design used in the bookmark from canva.com: it comes with a license to use for non commercial purposes, so I think technically we would not be allowed to show it here, as it might be considered distribution.
+If you want to use it (even for non-commercial purpose), please contact canva.com directly to get a license for yourself.
+We plan on using a different design in the future.